-As discussed above, the board of directors of NEP GP does not have a compensation committee.
-If any compensation is to be paid to NEP GP's executive officers, the compensation would be reviewed and approved by the board of directors of NEP GP because it performs the functions of a compensation committee in the event such committee is needed.
-During the year ended December 31, 2016, none of the directors or executive officers of NEP GP served as a member of a compensation committee of another entity that has, or has had, an executive officer who served as a member of the board of directors of NEP GP during 2016.
+As discussed above, the board does not have a compensation committee.
+If any compensation is to be paid to NEP's executive officers, the compensation would be reviewed and approved by the board of directors of NEP because it performs the functions of a compensation committee when such committee is needed.
+From January 1, 2017 through August 4, 2017, none of the directors or executive officers of NEP GP served as a member of a compensation committee of another entity that has, or has had, an executive officer who served as a member of the board of directors of NEP GP during such period.
+From August 4, 2017 through December 31, 2017, none of the directors or executive officers of NEP served as a member of a compensation committee of another entity that has, or has had, an executive officer who served as a member of the board of directors of NEP during such period.
+From January 1, 2017 through August 4, 2017, the following officers of NEE served on the board of NEP GP: Messrs.
+Robo, Hickson, Ketchum, Pimentel and Sieving.
+From August 4, 2017 through December 31, 2017, the following officers of NEE served on the board of NEP: Messrs.
+Robo, Hickson, Ketchum and Pimentel.